Chapter Twelve

 When Weiknos held the pendant this time, he didn't speak about his own journey or even about the others' specific patterns.
 He spoke about the space between them.

-"There was a moment," he said slowly, "maybe twenty years ago.
-We were sitting around a fire like this one, just a few of us—Wenh, Serepna, Yemotos, myself.
+"There was a moment," he said slowly, "maybe twenty winters ago.
+We were sitting around a fire like this one, just a few of us—Wenh, Serapnenh, Yemotos, myself.
 Not planning anything.
 Not discussing innovations.
 Just... sitting."

 He paused, remembering.
 "And I felt something I'd only ever felt with the goats before.
 That moment when you stop being separate minds and start being one awareness distributed across multiple bodies.
 When you know what the others need before they speak.
 When you move together without coordination because you're not really separate anymore."

-He looked at Serepna.
+He looked at Serapnenh.
 "You felt it too.
 I saw your face change.
 That's when you started asking different questions—not about individuals but about the field between us."

-Serepna took the pendant, held it carefully.
+Serapnenh took the pendant, held it carefully.
 "I did feel it.
 And it scared me because I didn't have words for it.
-I'd spent forty years asking questions to prevent drift, to keep signal aligned with tone, to stop meaning from separating from form.
+I'd spent forty winters asking questions to prevent drift, to keep signal aligned with tone, to stop meaning from separating from form.
 But this was... meaning \generating\ form.
 Pattern creating itself through relationship."

 She turned to Yemotos.
 "You named it first.
 Do you remember?"